A Course in Interacting Particle Systems: K-dependence

-\bex The one-dimensional contact process with double deaths has been introduced just before Exercise~\ref{E:doubdeath}.
+\begin{Exercise} The one-dimensional contact process with double deaths has been introduced just before Exercise~\ref{E:doubdeath}.
 Use comparison with oriented percolation to prove that the one-dimensional contact process with double deaths survives with positive probability if its branching rate $\la$ is large enough.
-When you apply Theorem~\ref{T:kdep}, what value of $K$ do you (at least) need to use? \eex
+When you apply Theorem~\ref{T:kdep}, what value of $K$ do you (at least) need to use? \end{Exercise}

-\bex Use the previous exercise and Exercise~\ref{E:doubdeath} to conclude that for the cooperative branching process considered there, if $\la$ is large enough, then: $1^\circ$ If the process is started with at least two particles, then there is a positive probability that the number of particles will always be at least two. $2^\circ$ The upper invariant law is nontrivial. \eex
+\begin{Exercise} Use the previous exercise and Exercise~\ref{E:doubdeath} to conclude that for the cooperative branching process considered there, if $\la$ is large enough, then: I.\ If the process is started with at least two particles on neighboring sites, then there is a positive probability that there will always be pairs of particles on neighboring sites.
+II.\ The upper invariant law is nontrivial. \end{Exercise}